speshak/grizzl-e-monitor/README.md

 This is a tool to monitor the Grizzl-E Connect API.
-It is designed to be run as a service and will scrape the Grizzl-E Connect API for the current status of your Grizzl-E charger and expose Prometheus metrics and push to InfluxDB.
+It is designed to be run as a service and will scrape the Grizzl-E Connect API for the current status of your Grizzl-E charger and expose Prometheus metrics and push to TimescaleDB.

 ## Configuration